get-eu/get-eu/collapse.md

 independence peacefully, and if independence is good enough for Canada, for Nigeria, for India and the rest, why is independence not good enough for the UK?

-I expect it will be the Germans whose patience snaps first though.